Root systems and diagram calculus. I. Regular extensions of Carter diagrams and the uniqueness of conjugacy classes: Introduction

+Connection diagrams describe connected sets with any cycles in the diagram, not necessarily even.
+Converting a Carter diagram $\Gamma_1$ into another Carter diagram $\Gamma_2$ we sometimes get connection diagrams (but not Carter diagrams), and the \lq\lq{evenness}\rq\rq of cycles is violated during this conversion, see \S\ref{sec_get_rid}.

+The Dynkin diagrams in this paper appear in two ways: (1) associated with Weyl groups (customary use); (2) representing conjugacy classes (CCl), i.e, a Carter diagram which looks like (and actually is) a Dynkin diagram.
+In a few cases Dynkin diagrams represent two (and even three!) conjugacy classes.

-Recall that for the Dynkin diagrams, all angles between simple roots are obtuse and there is no need for a special denotation.
-For the Carter diagrams and connection diagrams, we add the special denotation to distinguish acute and obtuse angles between roots.
-A {\it solid edge} indicates an obtuse angle between the roots exactly as for Dynkin diagrams.
-A {\it dotted edge} indicates an acute angle between the roots considered, see Fig. \ref{two_types_diagram}.
+For the Carter diagrams and connection diagrams, we distinguish acute and obtuse angles between roots.
+Recall that a {\it solid edge} indicates an obtuse angle between the roots exactly as for Dynkin diagrams.
+A {\it dotted edge} indicates an acute angle between the roots considered, see \S\ref{sec_surprising} and Fig. \ref{two_types_diagram}.